bl4ck5un/timelock.py/README.md

 # FAQ

 1. `No module named 'bitcoin'`: You need to install the Python package `python-bitcoinlib`.
 If you use pip, then `pip3 install python-bitcoinlib` does the job.
+2. `Outpoint scriptPubKey does not match` : you are trying to spend a wrong UTXO.

 # License